HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition: Experiment

-After conducting a comparative analysis of experiment 2 and 7, 1 and 4, 3 and 6, 3 and 7, it can be found that integrating either the local feature extraction module or the linear attention module with the global feature extraction module leads to a notable enhancement in the model's performance.
-As a result, it has been established that the global feature extraction module plays a crucial role in improving recognition performance and acts as a key component in the HRRPGraphNet.
+Comparing experiment $1$ and $4$, $3$ and $6$, $3$ and $7$, it can be found that integrating either the local feature extraction module or the linear attention module with the global feature extraction module leads to a notable enhancement in the model's performance.
+Similarly, by conducting a comprehensive analysis of experiment $1$ and $5$, $2$ and $6$, $4$ and $7$, we found that the linear attention module boosts performance when combined with other parts of the network.
+It is also worth mentioning that comparing experiment 6 between Tables \ref{table_4}\textasciitilde \ref{table_5}, as the sample number in each class decreases, the contribution of the combined global feature extraction module and linear attention module appears to increase.
+In conclusion, our results proved that the every module proposed in this paper plays a crucial role in improving recognition performance and acts as a key component in the HRRPGraphNet.